BlackWasp

 Explicit and Implicit Typing

-When developing software using the .NET framework version 2.0 or earlier, all variables must be declared explicitly.
-This means that each new variable is declared with a specific data type as its prefix.
-For example, the following line of code creates a new string.
+When using the .NET framework version 2.0 or earlier, all variable types must be declared explicitly.
+Each new variable is declared with a specific data type as its prefix.
+For example, the following creates a new string.

 string fruit = "Apple";

-In C# version 3.0, Microsoft introduced the concept of implicitly typed local variables.
-This provides a new declaration syntax that instructs the compiler to infer the type of a new variable according to the value assigned to it or its initial usage.
+C# 3.0 introduced the implicitly typed local variables.
+These provide a new declaration syntax that instructs the compiler to infer the type of a new variable according to its initial usage.
 To use implicit typing, a variable is declared using the "var" keyword.
-The previous sample can therefore be rewritten as:
+The previous sample can be rewritten as:

 var fruit = "Apple";